iahmadhabibx/javascript360/README.md

 # Day - 44:
 A simple implementation of a debounce function, which is used to throttle repeated function calls, ensuring that the function is only executed after a specified delay once the calls have stopped coming in.
+# Day - 45:
+In this snippet, the curry function takes another function fn as an argument and returns a new curried function.
+The curried function is capable of handling partial application by accepting arguments one by one and returning new functions until all required arguments are provided.